railslove/fontello_rails_converter/README.md

 You can convert the fontello stylesheets for use with Webpack instead of Sprockets.

-If you have not alreday done it, you must add the vendor paths to the resolve roots of Webpack, as well as all the extensions of the font files.
+If you have not alreday done it, you must

+* add the vendor paths to the resolve roots of Webpack

 ```javascript
 [...]